OnofriAndreaPG/stats4biology/static/_StatbookEng/index.md

 2. Compute the ANOVA
 3. Check for the basic assumptions
 4. Calculate marginal means and cell means
 5. Present the results and comment on them: what type of means should you report?
+[Sheet: 11.1]

 ### Exercise 2